dart-lang/language/resources/type-system/inference.md

 `f` represents a static method or top level function.

-The semantics of each of these forms is to evaluate the `m_i` in sequence, then perform the appropriate kind of method or function call.
+The semantics of each of these forms is to evaluate the `m_i` in sequence, then perform the appropriate kind of method or function call. _The precise runtime semantics are not specified here, however it should be noted that in the case of `@DYNAMIC_INVOKE`, the name `id` may not be found in the target's runtime type information at all (in which case `noSuchMethod` will be invoked), or `id` may resolve to a getter (in which case the getter will be invoked, and then a dynamic invocation of `call` will be attempted)._

 ## Additional properties satisfied by elaborated expressions